Sonal-Wagh/Arduino-embedded-Projects/README.md

 **2.Key Features**

-Keypad Input: Allows user to enter a secure password.
+a.Keypad Input: Allows user to enter a secure password.

-LCD Display: Provides feedback on input and system state (e.g., “Enter Password”, “Access Granted”, “Access Denied”).
+b.LCD Display: Provides feedback on input and system state (e.g., “Enter Password”, “Access Granted”, “Access Denied”).

-Servo Motor: Acts as the physical lock mechanism.
+c.Servo Motor: Acts as the physical lock mechanism.

-Buzzer: Emits a sound for each incorrect password attempt.
+d.Buzzer: Emits a sound for each incorrect password attempt.

-Password Reset: Entering "####" triggers a password reset after verifying the current password.
+e.Password Reset: Entering "####" triggers a password reset after verifying the current password.

 **3.Working Principle**

 User enters the password through the keypad.

-If correct, the servo unlocks (rotates).
+a.If correct, the servo unlocks (rotates).

-If incorrect, the buzzer sounds, and access is denied.
+b.If incorrect, the buzzer sounds, and access is denied.

-If "####" is entered, the system enters reset mode, allowing the user to set a new password after verification.
+c.If "####" is entered, the system enters reset mode, allowing the user to set a new password after verification.

 **4.Components Used**